dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 ## 10. Tenting screws assembly and switch mounting

 Last but not least, the screws and standoff for the tenting solutions can be set, with a cushion pad on the bottom to not ruin the desk.
-Another mistake when ordering the screws was failing to taking into account the additional 3mm thickness the smallest part of the case add, and ending up with 4 screws of the appropriate length (16mm) missing.
+Another mistake when ordering the screws was failing to take into account the additional 3mm thickness of the smallest part of the case added, and ending up with 4 screws of the appropriate length (16mm) missing.
 Besides that, the key switches can be easily installed or removed thanks to the hot-swapping support.
 {: .text-justify}